ricochhet/London2038Patcher/README.md

 Running `london2038patcher` without any arguments will download the London 2038 files to the current directory.
 Appending the `-patch-dir` argument will download the files into a directory formatted as `London2038Patcher/[CRC32]` where `[CRC32]` is a combined CRC32 hash of all file hashes specified in `checksums.xml`

 ### Unpacking Patch Files
 The tool supports unpacking the patch files for SP 1.2 and MP 2.0.
 Use `london2038patcher unpack path/to/patch.idx path/to/patch.dat path/to/unpack/to` to unpack patch files.
-You can optionally specify the localization to use, I did not bother to figure out all localization codes, adding the flag `--locale [code]` [(Locale Codes)](./cmd/london2038patcher/internal/patchutil/locales.go) will unpack those specific localization files if they exist.
+You can optionally specify the localization files to unpack, adding the flag `--locales [comma,seperated,codes]` [(Locale Codes)](./cmd/london2038patcher/internal/patchutil/locales.go) will unpack those specific localization files if they exist.
+If multiple files exist in the same path, but with different localizations, the localization code will be appended to the end of the file name.

 ### Packing Patch Files
 It is possible to pack files pack into it's original format.
 Use `london2038patcher pack path/to/patch.idx path/to/files path/to/patch.dat` to pack files, alternatively use `packWithIdx` to create a patch index instead of using a premade one.
-It does not support (un)packing all localizations at once with an original patch index, as it expects files in the same place, it will zero pad the missing files instead.
+If multiple language locales are specified, it will pack all of the localization files according to what the patch index specifies.

 ### Encoding/Decoding Patch Indexes
 You can decode a patch index using `london2038patcher decode path/to/patch.idx path/to/patch.json`, which will output a JSON representation of the patch index format.
 To encode, invert the decode command.